nondejus/AwesomeUnityCommunity/README.md

 * [Unity Version Manager](https://github.com/wooga/unity-version-manager "") - Tool that just manipulates a link to the current unity version.
 Unity already provides a similar tool (Unity Hub).
 * [Flunity](https://github.com/canab/flunity "") - Main idea is make it possible to use Adobe Flash for creating visual content for unity games.
 * [Unity3D-Globe](https://github.com/Dandarawy/Unity3D-Globe "") - Unity3D Implementation for Chrome Experiment WebGL Globe.
+* [PeppersGhostStage](https://github.com/cecarlsen/PeppersGhostStage "") - Perppers Ghost stage model.
+* [Navigator](https://github.com/liuhaopen/Navigator "") - This project provides unity scripts to export navmesh data into tile cache files that can be used directly by recastnavigation.
 * [KenneyNL](https://www.kenney.nl/ "") - Tools, free assets and more.

 # :mortar_board: Learning Resources <a name="learning-resources"></a>